Olswang

 The firm's main practice areas included media, technology, telecommunications, real estate, corporate, intellectual property, commercial litigation and arbitration, finance, leisure, tax, EU and competition, and employment.

 History

-Olswang was founded in 1981 by Simon Olswang and Mark Devereux, who was the firm's senior partner. as a breakaway from property law firm Brecher & Co.
+Olswang was founded in 1981 by Simon Olswang as a breakaway from property law firm Brecher & Co.
 Its early reputation was primarily based on film and media work.
 The firm grew rapidly through the 1990s, developing more of a focus on technology as well as media.
 In common with other professional service firms, Olswang converted to a limited liability partnership status under English law with effect from 1 May 2009.